nasa-gibs/onearth/src/modules/time_service/utils/README.md

 `redis-cli --eval periods.lua epsg4326:layer:layer_name`

+## `best.lua` -- Best layer generator script

+This script will check if the layer provided is part of a best layer, by checking to see if layer has best_layer key in redis.
+If one exist, best.lua it will retrieve the best layers' best_config:.
+The best_config will contain all the real layers that make up the virtual best layer, along with the prority of each layer.
+Best.lua will check from highest priority to lowest with the date provided.
+This first layer with a valid date will the best layer and will be added to the the best layer :best HMSET.
+This :best HMSET will have a date as a key and layer as value, so the date will point to the highest prority layer that exist.
+This date will also be added to the best layers dates for periods generation.

+best.lua is used by ingest, oe-redis-update, and oe_scrape_time.

 ## `oe_periods_configure.py` -- Custom time configuration loader

 This tool will load custom time period configurations as specified in a layer configuration file's `time_config` item into Redis for evaluation when the periods.lua script is executed.
 The tool will also load custom best available configurations as specified in a layer configuration file's `best_config` item into Redis.